I often get asked about the correlation between paleo and fiber, so I decided to dive deeper in this article.

 Many of us have various food sensitivities, with some of the more common culprits being dairy and gluten.
 Removing some of these items, and including fermentable foods like kimchi, sauerkraut, and kefir might just do the trick in restoring some healthy gut bacteria.

 You can also help to improve your health by including the right kinds and amounts of fiber.
 The Institute of Medicine recommends around 38 grams of fiber for men, and 25 grams for women on average per day.
 Although it is not entirely necessary to hit these numbers, a paleo approach to eating will get you pretty darn close if it doesn’t exceed them.
+So, you see paleo and fiber go hand in hand!

 A 1,000 calorie serving of fruits and vegetables will provide you with roughly two to seven times the amount of fiber than whole grains would.
 Plus, most of this fiber is from soluble sources which are more beneficial in that they feed the healthy bacteria in your gut.
 Soluble fiber ferments in the gut, and turns into short chain fatty acids that, in turn, help to grow, and feed healthy bacteria.